Home > Home Solar Info > Choosing Solar Panels

 Here is a list of all the solar panels available in New Zealand and the efficiency of each.

 It is important to know how to claim warranties.
 For instance, a solar installation company that a buyer has purchased solar panels from might not be in operation in 15 years time.
 If this was the case, the next point of contact could be the New Zealand wholesaler of the solar panels, or the manufacturers themselves.
-Know who to talk to in the future with regards to your solar panels, the professionals are always there to help.
+Know who to talk to in the future with regard to your solar panels, the professionals are always there to help.

 Household brands are a rarity when shopping for solar panels.
 These unfamiliar brands should be considered!
 Always research solar panel brands.
 Some of the best solar panels are of Chinese origin.
 We advise you to google the brand you have been quoted for, followed by the word 'review'.
 You may not find many New Zealand based solar panel reviews, however many websites have dedicated review sections in Australia and beyond.